6 Tips to Win Your Next Dealer Auction

 - How do you collect the vehicle?
 Do you need to transport it on your own?

 Register for the auction at least one or two days beforehand.
 This is a good idea even if you’re bidding online.
-Most auctions are only open to dealerships, so you want to make sure there are no issues on the day of the event.
 Also, some auctions offer membership perks if you register early.

 Here are the rules or FAQs of some of the largest auctions companies: